Dilan-Wijesinghe/AirTrafficControl/README.md

 ## Adding a "balloon" into rviz
 1. Make sure that the franka robot is already running (see Quickstart #1)
 2. Use the command `ros2 run motion_planning arena_node`.
 Note that the balloon's position is hardcoded (for the moment).
 3. Run `ros2 service call /balloon_drop std_srvs/srv/Empty` to drop the balloon.
 4. You need to kill the arena_node and rerun it to test again.

+## Tracking balloon functionality
+1. Make sure franka is running, and arena is also running
+2. Use the command `ros2 run motion_planning balloon_move` to run the move_node with balloon tracking
+3. Run `ros2 service call /balloon_drop std_srvs/srv/Empty` to drop the balloon.
+4. The terminal should print the balloon's position as it falls